 If Winter weather has got you down, this Vegetarian Chili Recipe is sure to heat you up.
-It’s made with tomatoes, beans, chili spices and a secret ingredient.
+It’s made with tomatoes, beans, chili spices, and a secret ingredient.

-Chili is something that has to be made at least a couple times every winter.
+Chili is something that has to be made at least a couple of times every winter.
 And this meatless recipe is so satisfying, you won’t really care that it’s meatless.
 If you follow a vegetarian diet, also try Pumpkin and Red Lentil Soup Recipe, (make it with vegetable broth instead of chicken broth as the recipe states).

 A good chili recipe should be in everyone’s recipe tin.
 You probably have one that has been handed down from your mom or grandmother.
 The ingredients are usually ground meat, onions, kidney beans, tomatoes, a little garlic, and chili powder.
 Kind of like this crock pot chili recipe from Food and Wine Magazine.